When To Use Vitamin C Serum: The Best Time To Apply

 - Those with very sensitive or reactive skin (start every other day)

-- People using multiple active ingredients (introduce gradually)
+- People using multiple active products (add them one at a time)

 - Anyone with a known vitamin C sensitivity or allergy